tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * [Conditionals Cheat Sheet](Activities/06-Stu_If_Else/Resources/Conditionals_Cheatsheet.md)

-Have the TAs circulate the class and ensure that students are correctly implementing their if/else statements.
+Have the TAs circulate the class to ensure that students are correctly implementing their if/else statements.
 Remind them that they have to:

-* Put the condition in parenthesis.
+* Put the condition in parentheses.

 * Put the body of the if statement in curly brackets.